Whether you agree or not, you ALREADY have a personal brand.

 It is interesting to note that when he saw his publishing company was not promoting The 4-Hour Workweek as well or as much as he wanted, he set it on himself to promote it by reaching out to bloggers and by establishing himself as authority in the area of Lifestyle Design, which is a combination of marketing, entrepreneurship, and creativity to make life simpler and better.

-He went on to strengthen his personal brand so much that at the time he was ready to market his book, The 4-Hour Workweek, he already had a large group of people willing to buy it.
+He went on to strengthen his personal brand so much that at the time he was ready to market his book,

 Chris has done a wonderful job in promoting himself and his brand on different platforms online which can be manifested from his awesome website, social media profiles, and business cards.